banidrum/golang-repost-bot/README.md

 # golang-repost-bot
-This repository will store the code for a Twitter bot written in Golang.
+This repository stores the code for a Twitter bot written in Golang.

 This is my very first Go project.
 I intend to use it to learn about HTTP server and how to work with JSON in Go.